 Whether you fall into one of those categories or are just starting your business, opening a business bank account is essential for getting and keeping your business on track.
 While a business bank account requires more paperwork to set up and it may seem easier to only use your personal bank account, there are benefits to keeping your business transactions separate.

-Whether you run a franchise business or you’re a small sole proprietor, you still need a separate business account.
-Federal law gives different protections to personal and business bank accounts, so you need to open the right bank account to protect your rights in the event you have to dispute something on your account.
+Whether you run a franchise business or you’re a small sole proprietor, you still need to open a separate business bank account.
+Federal law gives different protections to personal checking accounts and business bank accounts, so you need to open the right one to protect your rights in the event you have to dispute something on your account.

 Your bank account terms also probably state that you can’t use personal accounts for business reasons.
 Banks do this to make sure they follow federal law and to give you the proper services and pricing.
 If you don’t follow your account terms, your bank may close your account which could disrupt your business if you suddenly can’t receive payments or pay your vendors.
 You may also be at risk of a lawsuit if your personal assets are mixed in with your business assets.